Automattic/jetpack/projects/plugins/boost/docs/Cache_API.md

 ## Accessing the API

-Use the `do_action` command to fire the hook you want.
-The actions are loaded early, but it's safer to wait until after "init" to use them.
+The API uses actions and filters to access or modify the behavior of the cache.
+Use the `do_action` or `apply_filters` commands to fire the hook you want.
+They are loaded early, but it's safer to wait until after "init" to use them.

 ## Actions